 Undergraduate students in the Department of Electrical and Computer Engineering have the option to pursue their Bachelor of Science in both Electrical and Computer Engineering.

 The Electrical and Computer Engineering Department provides both Undergraduate and Graduate students a solid foundation in their area of study.
 Whether your focus is Electrical Engineering, Computer Engineering, or Telecommunications Engineering you’ll find your way here.

-Faculty Members in ECE
+Students in ECE

 The Electrical and Computer Engineering Department provides extensive facilities for research in a broad area of studies.

 ECE faculty members engage in extensive research programs and highly encourage students to join with them in our many programs and cross-disciplinary areas.

 Nourani Brings Specialized Skills to New Role as Associate Provost